 By 1998, Office Depot had established a sizeable presence in Poland and Hungary through a series of retail super centers and a growing business-to-business direct delivery business.
-The Viking acquisition gave Office Depot a platform from which they would be able to accelerate expansion across Central and Eastern Europe.
+The Viking acquisition gave Office Depot a large presence in Europe and a platform from which they would be able to accelerate expansion across Central and Eastern Europe.
 Papirius viewed Office Depot's strategy as a serious threat to their business and believed they would enter Prague before the end of 2001.
-Jan and Petr estimated Office Depot's current Polish turnover (including their super center sales) to be around \$100 million, or about five times Papirius' current level.
+Jan and Petr estimated Office Depot's current Polish turnover (including their supercenter sales) to be around \$100 million, or about five times Papirius' current level.
 But Office Depot was not the only threat.
 European office supply companies, such as French Lyreco, had already entered Poland and were eyeing other countries in Eastern Europe.
 As they began formulating their potential responses to an Office Depot entrance into the Czech market, Jan and Petr thought of several different responses.
 After seven years of aggressively growing their business under adverse conditions, they were very focused on not squandering their incumbent position.
 Among the alternatives they discussed were:

-- 1. Developing a competing chain of superstores. - 2.
-Aggressively growing their current delivery business to monopolize the best customers. - 3.
-Expanding into the home delivery market. - 4.
-Opening their distribution network to other retailers.
+- Developing a competing chain of superstores. - Aggressively growing their current delivery business by adding SKUs to lock-in the best customers. - Expanding into the home delivery market. - Opening their distribution network to other retailers. - Partnering with a retail operation that could benefit from Papirius' distribution network. - Acquiring domestic competitors to gain market share. - Competing creatively, not just on price.